 2022 Tesla Model X Problems and Top Complaints – Is Your Car A Lemon?

-Lane departure and electrical system issues are among the top complaints received by the NHTSA from vehicle owners
+Electrical system and steering issues, as well as problems with safety systems are among the top complaints received by the NHTSA from vehicle owners

 Driving an electric car is meant to be fun and exciting.
 That’s exactly what the 2022 Tesla Model X offers when it claims it is “Beyond Ludicrous.”
-However, the only crazy thing customers have found is the defective electrical system and dangerous lane departure systems.
+However, the only crazy thing customers have found are multiple problems that relate to the electrical system, steering, and various safety systems.
+It’s no surprise that there are owners out there who find these problems beyond ludicrous!

 Click on other model year to view more problems: 2019 2020 2021 2023